markjprice/apps-services-net7/docs/errata/improvements.md

 # Page 621 - Building a web service for Northwind entities

 In Step 6, I give instructions to write statements to configure two endpoints for an HTTP API web service that return categories and their related products, and to return orders.
-In the next edition, I will add steps to test that it works:
+In the next edition, I will add steps to test that they work:

 7. Start the `Northwind.BlazorLibraries.Server` project without debugging.
 8. In the browser address box, enter the path to request categories, as shown in the following link: https://localhost:5171/api/categories, and note the response as shown in the following screenshot: